- Ultraviolet (UV) radiation is part of the electromagnetic spectrum emitted by the sun

 - A UV Index reading of 0 to 2 means low danger from the sun's UV rays for the average person.

-3 to 5 means moderate risk of harm from unprotected sun exposure.
+- 3 to 5 means a moderate risk of harm from unprotected sun exposure.

-6 to 7 means high risk of harm.
+- 6 to 7 means a high risk of harm.
 Protection against skin and eye damage is needed.

 Taking care of yourself BEFORE going outside and can help you stay safe longer and know what to watch out for.